Spacetime of rotating black holes surrounded by massive scalar charges: Introduction

 Throughout the paper, we adopt the following conventions.
 We use coordinates $x^{\mu}=(t,r,\chi,\phi)$, where $\chi=\cos\theta$ and $\theta$ is the polar angle.
-The metric signature is $(-,+,+,+)$, and we work in geometric units with $G=1=c$.
+The metric signature is $(-,+,+,+)$, and we work in geometric units with $c=G=M=1$, where $M$ is the mass of the black hole, which has been normalized to unitary.
 Following the convention of Ref.~\cite{Lam:2025fzi}, the leading-order correction in the small-coupling parameter $\zeta$ [defined in Eq.~(\ref{eq:coupling_parameter})] to any quantity $Q$ is written as

 where $Q^{(0)}$ denotes the corresponding general-relativistic quantity and $Q^{(1)}$ its leading-order correction.
 All scalar-field and spacetime-modification solutions constructed in this work are provided as Supplementary Material.